-Students who are military dependents and whose families must move due to redeployment or relocation must provide a copy of their family members' deployment/relocation orders and submit the Institutional Withdrawal forms to their Student Success Advisors, who will then review and submit them to the Office of the Registrar.
+Students who are military dependents and whose families must move due to redeployment or relocation must provide a copy of their family members' deployment/relocation orders and submit

 - Students who must move before the end of the second week of instruction shall receive no course entry on their transcript and will receive a 100% refund. - Students who must move after the end of the second week of instruction and before the end of the eighth week of instruction shall receive a "W" for each course enrolled and receive a 100% refund. - Students who must move after the end of the eighth week of instruction will receive a "W" for each course enrolled and receive a 100% refund.